"How much does it cost to set up an online store?"

 A good example of a platform that heavily relies on apps is Shopify, and while it's an extremely popular eCommerce platform, nearly every Shopify store owner discovers that paid apps are needed to activate features the store owner thought were already included.
 Contrast this with a platform that restricts apps to "extras" only, rather than necessities, and you'll see a vast difference in price even though the monthly plans themselves (before app purchases) are closely comparable.

 Regardless of which platform you decide to use, this ebook will educate you as to the types of features you could find yourself paying an additional charge for, if you're not careful to choose a platform that doesn't overly rely on apps.
-The costs add up quickly — for example, 3dcart and Shopify both offer Basic plans at $29 per month, but Shopify users will actually need to pay over $80 per month to get similar functionality to the base 3dcart plan.
+The costs add up quickly — for example, 3dcart (a Shopify competitor) and Shopify pricing offer Basic plans at $29 per month, but Shopify users will actually need to pay over $80 per month to get similar functionality to the base 3dcart plan.
 This type of situation is why you should always evaluate an eCommerce platform's app store versus its built-in features.

 Another issue with app reliance is that many apps are developed by third parties and not maintained by the same team that develops the platform.